 - People with a Deluxe hosting plan or higher have access to the one-click website staging tool.
 This ensures that you experience zero downtime while updating your website.
 This tool makes sure that your website is still online while you're working.
 It also allows you to see first hand the results of your updates and correct your mistakes, if any, before going live.

 Let's Check Out the Extra Features Bluehost Has to Offer.

 - Bluehost offers hotlink protection to protect your data.

 - Bluehost is an officially recommended web host by WordPress.
 Only two other Web-hosts share this status – SiteGround and DreamHost.

 - Bluehost has both MySQL and PostgreSQL databases and you can use either phpMyAdmin, Remote MySQL, or phpPgAdmin to manage your databases.

 - In case you need to manage your domains through them, Bluehost has a domain manager

-- One-click installations for over 100+ apps from MOJO
+- One-click installations for over 100+ apps from the Mojo Marketplace

 - Bluehost supports the use of Perl modules, Cron jobs, PHP PEAR packages, and Apache handlers.

-- Bluehost offers the web building services of Weebly for free for all users.
+- Bluehost offers the web building services of Weebly for free to all users.

 Major Differences between GoDaddy and Bluehost